Mustafa Kamal Ahmad

-Mustafa Kamal bin Ahmad is a Malaysian politician who has served as Member of the Penang State Legislative Assembly (MLA) for Telok Ayer Tawar from May 2018 to August 2023.
+Yang Berbahagia Dato' Mustafa Kamal bin Ahmad (born 2 December 1958) is a Malaysian politician who has served as Member of the Penang State Legislative Assembly (MLA) for Telok Ayer Tawar from May 2018 to August 2023.
 He is a member of People's Justice Party (PKR), a component party of Pakatan Harapan (PH) coalitions.

 His name was dropped in 2023 Penang state election, speculation that his son also PKR Deputy Secretary-General, Muhammad Zakwan Mustafa Kamal will replace him in Telok Ayer Tawar seat.
 However, another candidate contest in Telok Ayer Tawar seat.